 If you don’t want to deal with the hassle, don’t have the time or means, or just want to make your life easier, ask us about our delivery options.
 We’d be more than happy to bring our hay to you.

 We are proud to provide top quality alfalfa, and with over 85 years of experience growing alfalfa, rest assured we can do that.
-All of our alfalfa is non-gmo, weed free, and grown with sustainability in mind.
-We work hard to make sure our alfalfa is done right throughout the harvest process.
+All of our alfalfa is weed free and grown with sustainability in mind.
+We work hard to make sure our alfalfa is done right throughout the growing and harvest process.
 This means you get soft, leafy, green hay that is full of the nutrients your animals need.
 We test all our alfalfa and can make those test results available to you upon request.
-We also offer certified weed-free alfalfa.

 Wheat, Oat, Sudan & Tritacle